-Clothing store credit cards allow you to buy that denim jacket, sparkly top, or pair of stilettos that just shouts: “Buy me now!”
+Clothing store credit cards allow you to buy that denim jacket, new dress, or pair of shoes.
 Even if it’s the end of the month and you are scrimping for your last tin of baked beans.
 Putting the clothing item on a credit account means you don’t have to wait until your next pay day.

 What clothing stores have credit cards?